moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 We will build and run the program to see that everything is right before we move on.

-Change directory back to the workspace directory ``ws_moveit`` and run this command:
+Change the directory back to the workspace directory ``ws_moveit`` and run this command:

 .. code-block:: bash